-First of all, you should never neglect preventative healthcare.
-Yearly check-ups are just as important for dogs as they are for humans.
-They will prevent serious health problems that will be extremely costly to treat.
+Yearly wellness checks are just as important for dogs as they are for humans.
+Potential health issues can be detected early – and treated before they become a serious health issue that’s extremely costly to treat.

-Other important components of preventative healthcare include feeding your dog a healthy diet, taking care not to overfeed him, and exercising him regularly.
+Other important components of preventive healthcare include feeding your dog a healthy diet, taking care not to overfeed them, good grooming, and exercising them regularly.

 You should also brush your dog’s teeth regularly.
 Veterinarians offer dental cleanings, but you can brush your dog’s teeth yourself with toothpaste designed for dogs.

 When calculating training costs ring a couple of local classes and ask for an estimate.
-Assume that you will need puppy socialization classes, basic puppy training and then and maybe a six week refresher training course each year.
-If you are keen to try obedience or agility with your older dog, take that into account in your calculations.
+Assume that you will need puppy socialization classes, basic puppy training and then maybe a six week refresher training course each year.
+If you’re keen to try obedience or agility with your older dog, take that into account in your calculations.

-Here’s an optimistic example, based upon a healthy breed of dog with limited need for veterinary assistance:
+Here’s an optimistic example, based on a healthy breed of dog with limited need for veterinary assistance:

-We can’t give you an exact total cost of a dog over the course of his lifetime, as this varies depending upon so many factors.
-However, you can safely assume that it will cost you at least an additional $2,000 a year.
+However, you can safely assume that it will cost you at least an additional $1000 – $2,000 a year.

-The best way to know what you are letting yourself in for financially however, is to do the math beforehand.
-I hope you have found the above information useful in working out how your ideas for your new furry friend add up.
+The best way to know what you’re letting yourself in for financially is to do the math beforehand.
+I hope you’ve found the above information useful in working out how your ideas for your new furry friend add up.

 Resources & Further Reading

-- Asher L. et al. 2009.
+- Ascher, L. et al. 2009.
 Inherited defects in pedigree dogs.
 Part 1: Disorders related to breed standards.
-The Veterinary Journal
+The Veterinary Journal.